-MAXQDA Version 20 was employed to systematically organize and analyze audiointerview data and recorded their corresponding textual transcripts.
-Trustworthiness was rigorously established in alignment with Lincoln and Guba's (1985) framework, operationalized through four criteria: Credibility was ensured via member to validate participant accounts; checks Dependability was achieved through external audits and meticulous documentation of the research process; Transferability was supported JMRH by contextually rich thick descriptions of the sociocultural setting; and Confirmability was maintained through reflexive journaling to critically interrogate researcher subjectivity and bias.
+MAXQDA Version 20 was employed to systematically organize and analyze audio-recorded interview data and their corresponding textual transcripts.
+Trustworthiness was rigorously established in alignment with Lincoln and Guba's (1985) framework, operationalized through four criteria: Credibility was ensured via member checks to validate participant accounts; Dependability was achieved through external audits and meticulous documentation of the research process; Transferability was supported by contextually rich thick descriptions of the sociocultural setting; and Confirmability was maintained through reflexive journaling to critically interrogate researcher subjectivity and hias.